wedlaken/listener-maths-crossword/VIDEO_SCRIPT.md

 - **Interactive JavaScript frontend** with real-time updates using the sophisticated clue objects
 - **Mathematical algorithms** for prime factorization and constraint satisfaction
 - **Database persistence** for cross-device progress synchronization
+- **Production deployment** on Render with PostgreSQL database and automatic HTTPS
+- **Refactored architecture** with eliminated code duplication and single source of truth

-Each component demonstrates different CS50 concepts, from basic web development to advanced algorithmic thinking."
+Each component demonstrates different CS50 concepts, from basic web development to advanced algorithmic thinking and production deployment."

 ### Learning Outcomes & AI Collaboration (30 seconds)
 *[Show documentation and learning points]*